Discover the 10 bartender tools tools we can’t live without. They’re all easy to find and none are expensive.

 While it’s not the sexiest aspect of crafting a drink, properly measuring liquor is an integral aspect of mixology.
 This two-sided stainless steel jigger is a great tool for any lazy mixologist looking to follow a cocktail recipe.
 Your drinks will taste better when and if you use a proper jigger.

 This two-piece Boston shaker is ideal for both shaking and stirring drinks.
 Thanks to its durable construction, it doesn’t drip or make a mess.
+Lazy mixologists can start drinking their daiquiris and margaritas sooner without spillage to clean up.
+As a bonus, a premium shaker negates the need for a separate cocktail mixing glass.

 3. Bar Spoon